sategie/Amebo/README.md

 (screenshot of Followed Users page)

+### Logout

+Finally, a logged in user has the option to click on the **Logout** button in order to log out of the app.

+Logging out of the app returns the user to the landing page.

+## Features Left to Implement/Improve

 ### Notifications

 There is a notifications page in the app.
 However, clicking on this shows a message to the user informing that the feature is under construction.
 When this feature is implemented in the project, the notifications for new followers, comments and likes will appear here.

+### App Search Bar

+The current search bar in the posts page only finds post related content .i.e users who have created a post, post title etc.

+I plan to add a search bar in the app navigation menu which would be used to search for all users (irrespective of whether they have created a post or not).

-### Logout
+### Infinite Scrolling

-Finally, a logged in user has the option to click on the **Logout** button in order to log out of the app.

-Logging out of the app returns the user to the landing page.
+Infinite Scrolling is already set up in the app.
+However, this is only used in the posts section when viewing posts.

+I plan to extend this feature to Comments page, Followed Users page as well as the Notifications page (when this has been implemented).